 We now focus on socioeconomic groups.
-For STs, we present the pro-poor curves with the median standard in rural and urban areas in figure 4.
-For normalization, we use the growth rate of the overall median since this is more appropriate than the growth rate of the median of STs themselves.
-From figure 4 (a), we find evidence for pro-poor growth in rural areas at this standard.
-This is however not true for urban areas (see figure 4 (b)).
+For STs, we present the pro-poor curves with the median standard in rural and urban areas in figure 5.
+For normalization, we use the growth rate of the overall median since this is more appropriate than the growth rate of the median of STs themselves (also see discussion in section 2 on sub-groups).
+From figure 5 (a), we find evidence for pro-poor growth in rural areas at this standard.
+This is however not true for urban areas (see figure 5 (b)).
 Since the STs are the groups characterized by the highest incidence of poverty in rural areas, this finding is encouraging.
 However, we have to view this finding in conjunction with the fact that these poor among the STs are starting from a much lower base compared to the average, but also compared to the poor among the other groups.
-In figures 5 and 6, we present the pro-poor curves for the SCs and OBCs, respectively for the mean standard.
+In figures 6 and 7, we present the pro-poor curves for the SCs and OBCs, respectively for the median standard.
 We can observe that for SCs and OBCs in both rural and urban areas, there is no evidence for pro-poor growth.